 Relaxed hair can look sleek and sophisticated, but it's not effortless.
 In its own way, it's just as high maintenance as natural hair.
-Because chemical straightening is a harsh process, nourishing your tresses is essential to maintaining its health.
+Because chemical straightening is a harsh process, nourishing your tresses is essential to maintaining hair health.
 A relaxed hair regime doesn't need to be complicated or expensive, but it should be consistent.
-"Caring for relaxed hair has many similarities to caring for natural hair with a few major differences, says celebrity hairstylist," says celebrity hairstylist Monaé Everett.
-Ahead, check out an expert-approved hair care regimen for relaxed hair.
+"Caring for relaxed hair has many similarities to caring for natural hair with a few major differences, says celebrity hairstylist Monaé Everett.
+We asked Everett and hair expert Diane Cole Stevens for their advice on how to keep relaxed hair healthy.